Aljawharah12/mustasharak-almali/README.md

 # Your Financial Advisor

-** understand your budget, set priorities, and plan your financial goals in Arabic.**
+** understand your budget, set priorities, and plan your financial goals.**

 Mustasharak Al-Mali is a **Hermes agent profile** designed to help users review income, expenses, budgets, and financial goals through clear, practical guidance.
 The original profile is named `k`, and its personality instructions are stored in [SOUL.md](SOUL.md).